Microsoft-Web/WebCampTrainingKit/README.md

           <tr>
             <td><a href='HOL/VSWebTooling/HOL.md'>Visual Studio 2013 Web Tooling</a></td>
             <td>45</td>
-            <td>This hands-on lab will show you how to use the new HTML, CSS and JavaScript editor features including in Web Essentials.</td>
+            <td>This hands-on lab will show you how to use the new HTML, CSS and JavaScript editor features included in Web Essentials.</td>
           </tr>
           <tr>
             <td><a href='HOL/RealTimeSignalR/HOL.md'>Real-Time SignalR</a></td>
             <td>60</td>
-            <td>This hands-on lab will show you how to add SignalR to your application and send notifications from the server to your connected clients using Hubs.
+            <td>This hands-on lab will show you how to add SignalR to your application for sending notifications from the server to your connected clients using Hubs.
 Additionally, you will learn how to scale out your application by using a backplane component when your application is deployed in multiple IIS instances.</td>
           </tr>
           <tr>
             <td><a href='HOL/BringingTogetherOneAspNet/HOL.md'>Bringing Together One ASP.NET</a></td>